 - Soak ancho chiles in boiling water for 20 minutes until softened, then drain in a colander.
 Transfer ancho chiles to a blender and purée with onion, garlic, chipotles with sauce, maple syrup, lime juice, and 1 teaspoon salt.

-- Pat ribs dry and sprinkle with pepper and remaining 2 teaspoons salt.
-Heat oil in a 12-inch heavy skillet over moderately high heat until hot but not smoking, then brown ribs, turning occasionally, about 3 minutes per side.
-Transfer as browned to a roasting pan just large enough to hold ribs in 1 layer.
+- Pat ribs dry and sprinkle with pepper and remaining 2 teaspoons salt on both sides of ribs.
+Heat oil in a large oven proof heavy skillet (use a skillet with a lid) over moderately high heat until hot but not smoking, then brown ribs, about 3 minutes per side, turning only once.
+Transfer ribs to plate.

 - Add chile purée to fat remaining in oven-proof skillet (be careful of splatter) and cook over low heat, stirring frequently, 5 minutes.
 Add 1 1/2 cups water and coffee and bring to a boil, then add ribs (liquid should come about halfway up sides of meat).

-- Cover roasting pan tightly with lid and braise ribs in middle of oven until very tender, 4 hours.
+- Cover skillet tightly with the lid and braise ribs in middle of oven until very tender, 4 hours.
 I recommend serving the short ribs over this polenta recipe.
 The combination can’t be any better.